 Analyst, Project Manager, Product Manager, Business Development, Founder, Consultant, Leadership Development Program

 GE, Epic Systems, Accenture, Target, Baker Tilly, Oracle, Google, Startups

 Marketing majors research consumer demand for products and services, learn about product and brand management, practice conducting marketing communications campaigns, and learn to lead sales teams.

 Professional Honorary Marketing Society students provide marketing guidance and assistance to small businesses in Madison, such as Acclaim Energy Drink, Community Car, and Flat Cola.
 Past projects have included developing a marketing strategy, establishing new distribution channels, promoting brand awareness and brand preference, implementing promotional events, and exploring different uses of media outlets for advertising.

-Merchandise Analyst, Sales Specialist, Marketing Assistant, Health Care Analyst, Client Service Associate
+Merchandise Analyst, Marketing Assistant, Client Service Associate

 Operations and technology management majors learn how to create and improve the processes that organizations follow to deliver quality goods and services to the right place at the right time, with the right balance of cost and speed.